 - The ingredients in this recipe are scaled to make 12 cookies.
 If you'd like to make a larger batch of cookies, I recommend trying my Ultimate Chewy Chocolate Chip Cookies instead of doubling or tripling this recipe.

 - Your cookies will keep for 5-7 days in a sealed container.
-To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

-- You can keep raw cookie dough in the refrigerator for 3 days.
+- Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!